-As a kid, I wondered if breaking into Hollywood was easier than it sounded.
-Was it considered hard because it attracted so many meandering, incompetent people — and those were the people reporting to the masses that the odds are insurmountable?
+As a kid, I had a curious thought: What if breaking into Hollywood was much easier than it sounded?
+What if it was "hard" because it attracted incompetent people — and those were the people reporting back to the rest of us that the odds were insurmountable?

 Here's my tale of breaking into Hollywood to become a major film director.

 After college, I journeyed to Los Angeles.
 It was the only time in my life I detoured from startups.